focusaurus/commander/README.md

 * quit
     * quits commander.py
 * site
-    * add a new site to site.conf
+    * add a new site to sites.conf
     * `site example http://site.example`
 * gui
     * A primitive TK gui I built for this.
 Probably better to just run it